de-ar/get-if-has-json/README.md

 [![Latest Stable Version](https://img.shields.io/npm/v/get-if-has-json.svg)](https://www.npmjs.com/package/get-if-has-json)
 [![NPM Downloads](https://img.shields.io/npm/dt/get-if-has-json.svg)](https://www.npmjs.com/package/get-if-has-json)

+THIS PACKAGE IS A JOKE AND IS NOT TO BE USED FOR ACTUAL APPLICATIONS.
+IF YOU NEED THIS PACKAGE, ONLY GOD HIMSELF CAN GET YOU OUT OF IT.

 Extract JSON from a string that contains a bunch of crap before or after a valid JSON Object.

 ## Install